Alchemy Kids

 Parents

-• Parents can perform any poem, story, monologue of their choice
+• Parents may perform any poem, story, or monologue of their choice.

-• The language of performance is open to English, Hindi, Tamil or any other Indian regional language
+• The language of performance may be English, Hindi, Tamil, or any other Indian regional language.

-• The duration for the presentation is 4 mins, which can be extended to a maximum of 5 mins
+• The duration of the performance is 4 minutes, which may be extended to a maximum of 5 minutes.

-• If the parent exceeds the time limit of 5 mins, he/she will be requested to stop their performance
+• If a parent exceeds the 5-minute time limit, they will be requested to conclude their performance.

-• The participant should be appropriately dressed for the performance
+• Participants should be appropriately dressed for their performance.

 Non Alchemy Participants